4 US citizens were kidnapped by gunmen in Mexico in case of mistaken identity, US official says | KRDO

 "We had a problem, despite which the prosecutor's office opened a file, which is that we have no report of the disappearance of these people, so there was speculation about where they came from," Tamaulipas Public Security Minister Sergio Chavez said.
 "But today there is already some information that was found in the same van -- a credential and other documents -- on this basis the prosecutor's office is orienting the search for these missing people."

-CNN has reached out to the FBI, the Tamaulipas Secretary of Public Security's office and the Mexican Attorney General's Office for more information.
+CNN has reached out to the Mexican Attorney General's Office for more information.

 Photos show car crashed prior to abductions